projecttacoma/fqm-execution/README.md

 ## Displaying Highlighted HTML in a React App

 A common use case for the highlighted logic HTML described in the [Measure Logic Highlighting section](#measure-logic-highlighting) is displaying it in a web application of some kind.
-In the case of React trying to render an HTML string directly will not work due to React's security measures to prevent Cross Site Scripting by escaping/sanitizing HTML strings that attempt to be rendered in the DOM.
+In the case of React, trying to render an HTML string directly will not work due to React's security measures to prevent Cross Site Scripting by escaping/sanitizing HTML strings that attempt to be rendered in the DOM.

 To display the highlighted HTML in a React app, it is recommended to use a package such as [html-react-parser](https://www.npmjs.com/package/html-react-parser) to parse the content of the highlighted HTML string into actual `ReactNode` entities that can be rendered in the DOM: